iFadey/documentation/webhooks/payloads/conversation-updated-metadata.md

 # Conversation Metadata Change

 A `conversation.updated.metadata` event is sent whenever there is a change to any Conversation's metadata.
-The event is triggered for change made by users and by the Platform API.
+The event is triggered for changes made by users and by the Platform API.

 ```json
 {